 3. Best for IBS: Beano

-If you have IBS, then you may be sensitive to foods containing galacto-oligosaccharides (GOS).
-GOS are found in foods like cashews, pistachios, soy, green peas and legumes.
-A study out of Monash University looked at the effects of alpha-galactosidase when taken before and with meals, and found a significant reduction in IBS symptoms, according to a January 2018 paper in the American Journal of Gastroenterology.
+If you have IBS, you may be sensitive to foods containing galacto-oligosaccharides (GOS).
+GOS are found in foods like cashews, pistachios, soy, green peas and legumes, according to Monash University.
+Monash researchers also found, when taken before and with meals, alpha-galactosidase may reduce IBS symptoms, according to a small January 2018 paper in the American Journal of Gastroenterology.

 Beano, even with the funny name, is an effective alpha-galactosidase supplement that may be able to ease IBS symptoms like bloating associated with high-GOS foods.